r-c-s/Feyn3d/README.md

 ## Feyn

-A polygon-based 3D graphics engine in Java
+A polygon-based real-time 3D graphics engine in Java

 ### Motivation